tomhoyland/abc/README.md

 > We shape our tools and, in turn, our tools shape us.

-A critical presupposition within ABC is that Behaviours support Capabilities and Capabilities support Behaviours.
+A key supposition within ABC is that Behaviours support Capabilities and Capabilities support Behaviours.
 There is no linear cause and effect between one and the other.
 They are seen as entangled and symbiotic.
   - _So why not call it ACB?_   ACB doesn't have the same ring to it as ABC.  :)

 When we invest in one in isolation from the other an imbalance or debt can occur, e.g. increased energy is directed towards changes in Behaviour to compensate for the insufficient investment made in changing Capabilities.
 This might create a scenario where excessive amounts of internal energy, and intrinsic motivation are being invested in maintaining a system, way of working, compensating for the absent structures.
 Alternatively, a situation might occur where changes are made to processes, tools and Capabilities, but without sufficient investment in changes to Behaviours to support their effective use, resulting in superficial changes to Behaviours, which when the Capabilities are reduced or removed, simply regress.